mjul/storm-tutorial/README.md

 Demonstrates realtime stream processing with the [Storm](https://github.com/nathanmarz/storm) framework.

 This tutorial shows a simple financial application:

-* The data source ("sprout" in Storm parlance) is a price feed with live price data for a set of financial instruments.
+* The data source ("spout" in Storm parlance) is a price feed with live price data for a set of financial instruments.
 * The data is consumed by candlestick chart generators sampling it an collecting min/max and open/close data.

-The tutorial demonstrates
+The tutorial demonstrates:

-* Sprouts, the data sources
+* Spouts, the data sources.
-* Bolts, the functions to consume and transform data
+* Bolts, the functions to consume and transform data.
 * Topology, setting up the data stream flow.
 * How to add custom serialization formats for new data types.